andresmr955/RESTAURANT/README.md

 ### Featured Technical Implementations

-✅ ModelViewSet to unify endpoints into a single view
+✅ ModelViewSet to unify endpoints into a single view <br>
-✅ Custom Actions (@action) in the ViewSet for task start/stop ✅ drf_spectacular for API schema
+✅ Custom Actions (@action) in the ViewSet for task start/stop <br>
+✅ drf_spectacular for API schema<br>
-✅ Separation of responsibilities: tasks application and users application ✅ Classification of responsibilities: each application has its own models, serializers, views, urls.
+✅ Separation of responsibilities: tasks application and users application<br>
+✅ Classification of responsibilities: each application has its own models, serializers, views, urls. <br>

 ### Future Implementations